 Please bring a mug from home for drinks of water and for Friday afternoon tea.
 Mugs occasionally get broken, so please don't bring a family heirloom.
-All students, K-5: please bring a hand towel for use at school.
 Kindergartners and first graders should also bring a bowl.

-We ask that you take home all garbage and recyclables that result from your lunches & snacks.
+We ask that you take home all garbage and recyclables that result from your lunches and snacks.